Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies

-where $C(\rho)=D(\rho||\I)$ is the relative entropy of coherence and similarly for $C_{\max}^{\eps}$ and $C_{\min}^{\eps}$.
-Both limit holds for a fixed error parameter $\eps$ without letting $\eps \to 0$, which has implications in the \textbf{strong converse} of resource theory of coherence.
-Such strong converse were also obtained in the recent work of Hayashi, Fang and Wang (\cite{HFW})} \end{exam}
+\begin{exam}{\rm For quantum coherence, let $\{\ket{j}\}_{j=1}^d$ be a fixed orthonormal basis of $\Ha$.
+The commutative subalgebra $\I=\text{span}\{\ket{j}\bra{j}\}_{j=1}^d$ models the incoherent subalgebra and the density operators in $\I$ are states with no coherence, called incoherent states.
+The recent progress establishes that the relative entropy of coherence is the fundamental quantity quantifying the cost of asymptotic conversion between coherent states (\cite{dilution, distillation, Winter-Yang, HFW}).
+This result can be understood as a special case of our theorem \ref{main-thm-2}, where $\N=\I$ is the maximal abelian subalgebra of $B(\ha)$.} Note that here $D(\rho||\N)$ is the relative entropy of coherence.
+Both limits hold in Theorem \ref{main-thm-2} for a fixed error parameter $\eps$ without letting $\eps \to 0$, which has implications in the \textbf{strong converse} of the resource theory of coherence.
+Here, a strong converse usually means that the limit equation in the theorem \ref{main-thm-2} holds for any $\eps\in (0, 1)$.
+Such strong converse was also obtained in the recent work of Hayashi, Fang, and Wang (\cite{HFW}). \end{exam}